Short Term Health Insurance and the Affordable Care Act

 Short Term Health Insurance Benefits

 Believe it or not, short term medical plans from Pivot Health can cost 50% less than an Obamacare plan while offering many of the same benefits.
 And, unlike Obamacare, our plans don’t subject you to specific times of the year when you can enroll.
-Pivot Health products can be purchased at any time for a minimum of 30 days or maximum of 90 days, making them a fantastic coverage option for individuals who are waiting for the next enrollment period.
-(We also allow members to sign up for four 90-day periods to provide nearly one year of coverage).
+Pivot Health products can be purchased at any time for a minimum of 30 days or a maximum of 364 days, making them a fantastic coverage option for individuals who are waiting for the next enrollment period.
+(We also allow members to sign up for four 90-day periods back-to-back for further cost savings).
 You can apply within minutes, and receive instant approval.
 Best of all, your plan can begin in as little as 24 hours, granting you near-instant access to phenomenal coverage.

 Here’s a quick run-through of the key features that our plans provide.